Floating Hardwood Floors - Introduction

 How Long Does It Take To Install?

 With Armstrong turning the tables on us, and others following suit, we had one simple guesstimate on how long it would take to install the original glued longstrip floating floor.
 Our example is based on a square room, measuring at 400 square feet using an eight inch wide product.
 Subfloor is bare, all preparation work performed, and furniture moved.
 Time involved is 6-8 hours with click and the newer lock fold requiring less time.
+For standard three inch products expect a few additional hours labor time.

 Preparation: Dust, Adhesives, Allergies